 Rome thus continues to be an ideal place to create connections, relationships and designs.

-Starting from the A.Y.
-2022/23 the NABA Campus in Rome will enrich its academic offer with four new Two-year Master of Arts programmes already in force at NABA Milan, subject to the authorisation of the courses’ teaching delivery campus by the Ministry of University and Research: among them, the Master of Arts in User Experience Design.
+The NABA Campus in Rome enriches its academic offer with three Two-year Master of Arts programmes already in force at NABA Milan, subject to the authorisation of the courses’ teaching delivery campus by the Ministry of University and Research: among them, the Master of Arts in User Experience Design.

-Starting from the A.Y.
-2022/23 the NABA Campus in Rome will enrich its academic offer with four new Two-year Master of Arts programmes already in force at NABA Milan, subject to the authorisation of the courses’ teaching delivery campus by the Ministry of University and Research: among them, the Master of Arts in Visual Design and Integrated Marketing Communication.
+The NABA Campus in Rome enriches its academic offer with three Two-year Master of Arts programmes already in force at NABA Milan, subject to the authorisation of the courses’ teaching delivery campus by the Ministry of University and Research: among them, the Master of Arts in Visual Design and Integrated Marketing Communication.

-Starting from the A.Y.
-2022/23 the NABA Campus in Rome will enrich its academic offer with four new Two-year Master of Arts programmes already in force at NABA Milan, subject to the authorisation of the courses’ teaching delivery campus by the Ministry of University and Research: among them, the Master of Arts in Visual Arts and Curatorial Studies.
+The NABA Campus in Rome enriches its academic offer with three Two-year Master of Arts programmes already in force at NABA Milan, subject to the authorisation of the courses’ teaching delivery campus by the Ministry of University and Research: among them, the Master of Arts in Visual Arts and Curatorial Studies.

 NABA Campus in Rome